-I honestly can’t get over how much I love the new Cricut Patterned Iron On, and my daughter is equally enthralled!
-After asking myself forever when we would get patterned vinyl for Cricut, it’s here!
-It really takes our shirt designs to a whole new level.
+I honestly can’t get over how much I love the new Cricut Patterned Iron On, and my daughter is equally enthralled with her new Unicorn & Mermaids shirt!
+Cricut Patterned Iron On really takes my shirt designs to a whole new level.
 And with all of the choices, I can’t wait to create even more projects!
-(In fact, I couldn’t wait and created this CUSTOM MONOGRAMMED LEATHER TOTE BAG with vinyl from the Cricut Filigree Blue Patterned Iron On Sampler Pack!).
+(In fact, I couldn’t wait and created this CUSTOM MONOGRAMMED LEATHER TOTE BAG !)

 What will you create with the new Patterned Iron On?
 Let us know in the comments!

 See My Latest Posts:

 - Trick or Treat Y’all Free Halloween SVG